JarmoMarczinkowsky/WellPlateUserControl/README.md

 Works with strings and numbers.
 It colors the coordinate that you enter with the 'clickColor' you entered earlier.
 Enter "A5", with the double quotes, to color coordinate a5.
 Enter "3", with the double quotes, to color the third well in the wellplate.
 The second argument is optional and takes care of the color of the chosen well.
-Set this function after the WellPlateSize.
+Set this function after the DrawWellPlate.
 [Optional]
 ```
 NumberToCoordinate(4)
 ```
 Returns the coordinate belonging to that number.
 For example: '4' returns 'D4' in a 8x6 wellplate.
-Set this function after the WellPlateSize.
+Set this function after the DrawWellPlate.
 [Optional]
 ```
 CoordinateToNumber("D4")
 ```
 Returns the number belonging to that coordinate.
 For example: "D4" returns '4' in a 8x6 wellplate.
-Set this function after the WellPlateSize.
+Set this function after the DrawWellPlate.
 ```
-GiveColoredList()
+GetColoredList()
 ```
 Returns a list with the coordinates with every coordinate that is currently colored.
-Set this function after the WellPlateSize.
+Set this function after the DrawWellPlate.
 [Optional]
 ```
-GiveNotColoredList()
+GetNotColoredList()
 ```
 Returns a list with the coordinates of every well that is currently not colored.
-Set this function after the WellPlateSize.
+Set this function after DrawWellPlate.
 [Optional]
 ```
 SetMaxWidth = <int>
 ```
-Set this function before 'SetWellPlateSize'.
+Set this function before 'DrawWellPlate'.
 Set the maximum width of the wells that need to be generated.
 Uses an integer for the 'width in pixels'.
 Default is 600 pixels.